 Boxes made from the fragrant wood of the Palo Santo tree are popular products, as are barrels made from the wood used to store aging wine.
 Since the wood does not need to age to allow for the development of oils from resin, however, this wood is often harvested from living trees and has led to the loss of a portion of the remaining population of trees.

 Charcoal made from burning the Palo Santo wood is used for smudging.
 Smudging is a ritualistic practice where the Palo Santo wood is burned for several minutes, and then the flame is blown out and the blackened wood is allowed to smoke gently.
 The smoke is then wafted around the room, object, or person for which the purifying smudging is being performed.
-Burning sticks of Palo Santo is also used as incense.
+Burning sticks of Palo Santo are also used as incense.

 The smoke from burning Palo Santo wood or incense can be used to repel insects such as mosquitos and has also used to ward off vampire bats from feasting on cattle.